Manasa282000/IDA_Lab/README.md

 ## Paper

-This repository was used to evaluate the
+This repository was used to evaluate the gosdt-guesses algorithms as presented in

+- McTavish, H., Zhong, C., Achermann, R., Karimalis, I., Chen, J., Rudin, C., & Seltzer, M. Fast Sparse Decision Tree Optimization via Reference Ensembles.
+In AAAI.
+2022.

 The [paper](paper) directory contains the corresponding plotting scripts for the graphs in the paper.